network security level

 For businesses to uphold a robust perimeter defense, it is crucial to frequently revise firewall rules to align with changing security needs and new threats.
 Regularly updating firewall settings helps keep the network robust against emerging types of cyber threats.

 Moreover, performing perimeter security evaluations at consistent intervals aids in detecting flaws within the current security framework, facilitating prompt modifications.
-Through assessing the performance and efficiency of perimeter controls, organizations can reinforce their external defenses and uphold a proactive stance on network security.
+By assessing the performance and efficiency of perimeter controls, organizations can reinforce their external defenses and uphold a proactive stance on network security.

 Level 2: Internal Network Security (Middle Layer)